epfl-ada/ada-2022-project-metadata/README.md

    <img width="493" alt="figure2" src="https://user-images.githubusercontent.com/52750379/202689884-60dee98b-064a-45d6-86f0-8e176f713a7a.png">
 </p>

-Calculation of statistical metrics and other relevant information concerning our project goals has to be extracted and added to our main dataframes.
-This information includes:
-- Human path length: the number of steps it takes a human to navigate from a source to a target
-- Shortest path length: the lowest possible number of steps it takes to navigate from a source to a target
+Calculation of statistical metrics and other relevant information concerning our project goals has to be extracted and added to our main dataframes, such as the human path length (the number of steps it takes a human to navigate from a source to a target), the shortest path lenght (the lowest possible number of steps it takes to navigate from a source to a target) and other statistical metrics mentioned in the following section.
-- Difficulty rating: user's evaluation of an objective path
-- Playtime duration
-- Success rate: rate of finished path compared to unfinished paths
-- In-degree: number of links towards a target article
-- Path deviation: ATH

 ### Statistical analysis

-In order for us to make statements about the dataset we have defined a few metrics/outcomes that will guide us during our analysis.
+In order for us to make statements about the dataset we have defined a few metrics that will guide us during our analysis.
+They are the following:

 - **success**: what influence does the gender of the article have on the success of being reached
 - **in_degree**: what influence does the gender have on the in_degree of the article
 - **playtime**: what, if any, influence does the gender of the target article have on the playtime of the path
-- **path deviation**: what influence does the gender of the article have on the path deviation between a human path and the shortest path
+- **path_deviation**: what influence does the gender of the article have on the path deviation between a human path and the shortest path

 #### Naive analysis